Mura, Muri, Muda

 Mura: Unevenness of flow.
 Thus, the first thing to do is establish a reasonable pull, an even flow.

-Muri: overburdening the system.
-(System being the overall thing you are talking about; generally not a computer system.)
-Thus, once you establish a production “pipe”, don’t try to force more through that pipe than it can handle.
+Muri: Overburdening the system.
+(The system being the overall thing you are talking about; generally not a computer system.)
+Thus, once you establish a production “pipe,” don’t try to force more through that pipe than it can handle.
 As a fluid dynamics person will tell you, if you overburden the pipe, it means even less liquid will travel through the pipe in a given time period.

-Muda: waste.
-This is further defined by Type I and Type II muda.
-And by the classic 7 wastes.
-“Muda” is an ugly work in Japanese.
-Kind of like an earthy but dirty Anglo-Saxon word, I think.
+Muda: Waste.
+This is further defined by Type I and Type II muda and by the classic seven wastes.
+“Muda” is an ugly word in Japanese; like an earthy but dirty Anglo-Saxon word, or so I am told.

-The classic definition of Type I muda is necessary waste, ie, something that does not add value in the customer’s eyes, but we feel, as a business, that it is necessary.
-(Compliance with government regs might be an example.)
+The classic definition of Type I muda is necessary waste, i.e., something that does not add value in the customer’s eyes, but we feel, as a business, it is necessary.
+(Compliance with government regulations might be an example.)
 I call this “waste we have not yet figured out how to live without” (maybe not true of all things in this category).